brannondorsey/ofBook_IntroToGraphics/FirstDraft.md

 And now you have evenly spaced points:

 ![Polyline Sampled Points](images/intrographics_polylinesampledpoints.png "Drawing circles at sampled points along a polyline")

+So we have a line, and we can get a point along that line anywhere we want.
+We can start transforming that line into whatever we want.
+Maybe you want to create a brush stroke where the thickness of the line changes?
+I hope so, because that's what we are going to do.

+To do this, we need to talk about something called a [normal vector](http://en.wikipedia.org/wiki/Normal_(geometry) "Wiki on normal vectors in geometry").
+You might remember those words from the echos of a memory of high school math, or you migth remember another word, [perpendicular](http://en.wikipedia.org/wiki/Perpendicular "Wiki on perpendicular lines").
+If we have start with one line, the normal vector points in the opposite direction.
+If you draw the normal vector onto our original line, they will be perpendicular, forming a cross.
+(Mathematically, we are talking about two lines that intersect and form right angles with each other.)

+**[Note: quick pick would be enough to help cut down on the words here]**

+Why do we care about normals?
+Well, imagine you were have a straight, horizontal `ofPolyline` line that you just drew, and you want to make it thicker.
+You could walk along every pixel of your line, and at each pixel, color in the pixels that are directly above or below you.
+What you are doing is coloring in the pixels that are perpendicular to your line, the normal vectors.
+Well, `ofPolyline` will let us do just that in our code.

+**[Note: work on better explanation]**

+You can comment out (or delete) your lines of code that draw circles in your `draw` function, and below that, add these lines of code:

+	float numPoints = polyline.size();
+	for (int p=0; p<100; p+=10) {
+		ofVec3f point = polyline.getPointAtPercent(p/100.0);
+		float floatIndex = p/100.0 * (numPoints-1);
+		float normalLength = 50;
+		ofVec3f normal = polyline.getNormalAtIndexInterpolated(floatIndex) * normalLength;
+		ofSetLineWidth(1);
+		ofLine(point, point+normal);
+	}

+**openFrameworks Bug and Weirdness:**
+Setting alpha to 1 causes the hue information on a color to shift when drawing overlapping shapes (need to verify this happens outside of the brush app)
+`polyline.getPointAtPercent(0)` and `polyline.getPointAtPercent(1.0)` return the same thing

 Additional extensions to write up:
 - Drawing normal lines